Related event page

 A deadline two weeks before the wedding leaves no time for follow-up or vendor adjustments.
 Set it 4-6 weeks out so you have a realistic window to chase down the 40-50% of guests who will not respond on time.

 Some couples worry that sending reminders feels pushy.
-The data says otherwise: reminders increase response rates from 60% to 90%, and most guests appreciate the nudge.
+In practice, reminders help pull in late responses, and most guests appreciate the nudge.
 Not sending reminders is not polite; it is a planning risk.

 When both families, a wedding planner, and the wedding party all need guest information, version control becomes a real issue.
 If five people are working from different versions of the list, errors multiply.
 Use a shared tool where updates are visible to everyone in real time.